MicrosoftDocs/win32/desktop-src/Msi/updating-sequence-tables-for-an-upgrade.md

 ---
-Description: 'The sequence tables of the sample upgrade package are the same as in the original product.' ms.assetid: '6b733638-a665-4638-8257-a36232119ba9'
+Description: The sequence tables of the sample upgrade package are the same as in the original product. ms.assetid: 6b733638-a665-4638-8257-a36232119ba9
-title: Updating Sequence Tables for an Upgrade
+title: Updating Sequence Tables for an Upgrade ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Updating Sequence Tables for an Upgrade